Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 **The importance of saved runs:**

-If the user is a DevOp for example and wants to trigger a script which will verify the server down or up time, instead of creating 10 packages and changing the details in the typeform (parameters) every time he executed the package, the user will be able to simply edit and save the package before running it.
-By doing so it avoids loosing tremendous time by creating new packages and filling or changing data in the generated typeform.
+Note: If the user is a DevOp that wants to trigger a script which will verify the server down- or up-time, instead of creating 10 packages and changing the details in the typeform (parameters) every time the package gets executed, the user will be able to simply edit and save the package before running it.
+This saves tremendous time by replacing the creation of new packages and filling or changing data in the generated typeform.